-- 1. Exemption from payment of import duties, VAT and excise tax on the acquisition (including the transfer from another free zone) of machinery, equipment, tools and supplies (including components) which are essential for use in industrial and commercial operations, or any other businesses that are beneficial to the economy of the country. - 2.
-Exemption from import duties, VAT and excise tax on raw materials imported and taken into a CFZ for use in the production of goods or for commercial purposes.
-Exempt imported materials taken into a CFZ for use in production include items from another a CFZ, promoted persons under BOI for export, bonded warehouse, items imported under bank guarantee for re-export of finished goods and items exempt under other laws.
+- Exemption from payment of import duties, VAT and excise tax on the acquisition (including the transfer from another free zone) of machinery, equipment, tools and supplies (including components) which are essential for use in industrial and commercial operations or any other businesses that are beneficial to the economy of the country. - 2.
+Exemption from import duties, VAT and excise tax on raw materials imported and taken into a CFZ for use in the production

-- 3. Importation of goods in a CFZ for producing, mixing, assembling, packing, or processing of the goods for export out of Thailand will be exempted from the enforcement of the law in the part relating to the control of standards or quality, affixing of mark or any sign according to the rules prescribed by the Director-General. - 4.
-Goods manufactured in a CFZ and sold in Thailand will be deemed to be imported products (possibly eligible for customs duty privileges subject to certain conditions) and subject to VAT on import.
-Goods sold between operators located in duty free zones are subject to the zero rate of VAT.
+- of goods or for commercial purposes.
+Exempt imported materials taken into a CFZ for use in production include items from another CFZ, promoted persons under BOI for export, bonded warehouse, items imported under bank guarantee for re-export of finished goods and items exempt under other laws. - 3.
+Importation of goods into a CFZ for producing, mixing, assembling, packing or processing of the goods for export out of Thailand will be exempted from the enforcement of the law in the part relating to the control of standards or quality, affixing of mark or any sign according to the rules prescribed by the Director-General. - 4.
+Goods manufactured in a CFZ and sold in Thailand will be deemed to be imported products and subject to duties and VAT.
+Sales between operators located in the free zones could be subject to VAT at the normal rate or at the zero rates. - The goods manufactured in a CFZ which qualify under the rules of origin may be entitled to preferential duty rates on their removal to the Thai domestic market.